syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 ---
 title: Working with Comments | DocIO | Syncfusion
-description: This section illustrates how to add, modify, remove and accessing parent comment from the given comments
+description: This section illustrates about working with comments in the Word document without MS Word or Office interop
 platform: file-formats
 control: DocIO
 documentation: UG